JavaDominicano/jconfdr2026-workshop-info/GRAPHQL-WORKSHOP_EN.md

 -   No prior GraphQL experience required.

 People are still welcome to join the workshop without any or all of the above; that just means they won't be able to do the hands-on work, but will still definitely learn something.

+### Bonus (Extra)
+We live in an age of AI, so after we complete everything, if there's time and interest among students, we will try (or at least I will demonstrate how) to expose our newly built API to the AI, explaining and demonstrating the hottest topic at the moment - APIs for AIs - this is one of the hottest use cases for GraphQL at the moment.